matthijsgroen/geppetto/README.md

 Yarn scripts to get started with this repo:

-- `yarn electron-dev` Starts electron in develoment mode
+- `yarn start` Starts the web app in develoment mode
 - `yarn test` Running tests
-- `yarn electron-pack` Create production builds
+- `yarn build` Create production builds

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

-To learn Electron, check out the [Electron documentation](https://electronjs.org/).

 ## Special thanks